Vedic Multiplication: Do you multiply this way!

 Why Vedic Multiplication Is Worth Learning

 The single biggest reason to learn Vedic multiplication: speed.
 A trained Vedic-math student can multiply two 3-digit numbers in roughly 4-6 seconds mentally, where most adults using long multiplication take 30-60 seconds with pen and paper.
-For competitive exam preparation (IIT-JEE, BITSAT, NEET, CAT, GMAT), where every second of arithmetic time is time stolen from problem analysis, this is a real advantage.
-For everyday life — splitting a bill, estimating a discount, sanity-checking a calculator result — Vedic math gives you a reliable mental backup.
+For competitive exam preparation (IIT-JEE, BITSAT, NEET, CAT, GMAT), where every second of arithmetic time is time stolen from problem analysis, this is a real advantage, and it pairs well with the broader study techniques that actually work when you’re prepping under pressure.
+For everyday life, like splitting a bill, estimating a discount, or sanity-checking a calculator result, Vedic math gives you a reliable mental backup.

 The Traditional Way vs. The Vedic Way